ZiJiaW/shadowsocks-rs-simplified/readme.md

 So far I've finished most of it, including a local server and a remote server.
 Communication between then is partially encrypted.
 And a GUI for local server is on my schedule, but probably I don't have enough time to complete.

-**NOTE: Currently I'm rewriting it with the new tokio 0.2.0 and async/await feature**
+* 1.24: rewrite this project in tokio 0.2.x, futures 0.3.x and async/await;

 ## Dependencies

-tokio = "0.2.0"
+tokio = "0.2.10"

 futures = "0.3"

-openssl = "0.10" // In Windows you should install OpenSSL-win and add it to Path
+openssl = "0.10" // In Windows you should install OpenSSL-win and add it to Path ($env:OPENSSL_DIR)

-trust-dns = "0.16"

 ## Structure